Eat the Best Local Foods

 With 11 stops throughout Northwest Arkansas, an Ale Trail location is close by no matter where you’re staying.
 This self-guided tour gives visitors a glimpse into the unique craft brewery (and cidery!) culture of Northwest Arkansas.
 Participants can pick up a passport at any location and then collect stamps at each stop for a keepsake.

 Since 2013, Ale Trail partners and their beers have garnered national media attention.
-In Fayetteville, breweries include West Mountain on the Historic Downtown Square, Columbus House and Fossil Cove in Midtown, and Apple Blossom in Uptown.
+In Fayetteville, breweries include West Mountain on the Historic Downtown Square, Columbus House and Fossil Cove in Midtown, and Crisis Brewing in south Fayetteville.
 All usually have a seasonal special brew, so don’t forget to ask what’s all’s on tap!

 Enjoy the Arts